The method

 The audit trail is the product

 Every agent run writes to a trail: which tool calls, which inputs, which outputs, which human approvals, which auto-rollbacks.
 Stored as structured data, queryable, exportable.
-When something goes wrong — and it will — the trail is how we diagnose without re-running the agent.
+When something goes wrong.
+And it will.
+The trail is how we diagnose without re-running the agent.
 When something goes right, the trail is how we prove it to a stakeholder who wasn't in the room.

 For client engagements, the audit trail is what we hand over alongside the working code.
 It's the evidence layer that lets the client's board sign off on agentic systems running in production.